 We make available free of charge through our Investor Relations website our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K, and amendments to those reports filed or furnished pursuant to Sections 13(a) or 15(d) of the Exchange Act as soon as reasonably practicable after we electronically file such material with, or furnish it to, the SEC.
-The Annual Report on Form 10-K for the year ended December 25, 2021, including all exhibits, can be found on http://investor.theodpcorp.com under the headings "Financial Information/SEC Filings," and can be downloaded free of charge.
-We will provide a copy of our 2021 Form 10-K, which includes our consolidated financial statements and notes to our financial statements, free of charge to any shareholder upon written request.
+The Annual Report on Form 10-K for the year ended December 31, 2022, including all exhibits, can be found on http://investor.theodpcorp.com under the heading "Financial Information/SEC Filings," and can be downloaded free of charge.
+We will provide a copy of our 2022 Form 10-K, which includes our consolidated financial statements and notes to our financial statements, free of charge to any shareholder upon written request.
 Requests should be sent to the Department of Investor Relations at our corporate headquarters located at 6600 North Military Trail, Boca Raton, Florida 33496, (561) 438-7878.

-2023 SHAREHOLDER PROPOSALS
+2024 SHAREHOLDER PROPOSALS

-Any proposal submitted by a shareholder, including nominations of persons for election to the Board of Directors not using proxy access, intended to be presented for consideration at the 2023 Annual Meeting of Shareholders must be received by the Corporate Secretary at The ODP Corporation, 6600 North Military Trail, Boca Raton, FL 33496, Attn: Corporate Secretary, on or before 5:00 p.m. (local time) no earlier than the close of business on December 22, 2022, and no later than close of business on January 21, 2023.
-If ODP's 2023 Annual Meeting of Shareholders (the "2023 Annual Meeting") is, however, more than 30 days before or more than 60 days after April 21, 2023, such notice must be delivered no earlier than the close of business on the 120th day prior to the date of such annual meeting and not later than the close of business on the later of the 90th day prior to the date of such annual meeting and, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the tenth day following the day on which public announcement of the date of such meeting is first made by the Company.
+Any proposal submitted by a shareholder, including nominations of persons for election to the Board of Directors not using proxy access, intended to be presented for consideration at the 2024 Annual Meeting must be received by the Corporate Secretary at The ODP Corporation, 6600 North Military Trail, Boca Raton, FL 33496, Attn: Corporate Secretary, on or before 5:00 p.m. (local time) no earlier than the close of business on December 27, 2023, and no later than close of business on January 26, 2024.
+If ODP's 2024 Annual Meeting is, however, more than 30 days before or more than 60 days after April 25, 2024, such notice must be delivered no earlier than the close of business on the 120th day prior to the date of such annual meeting and not later than the close of business on the later of the 90th day prior to the date of such annual meeting and, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the tenth day following the day on which public announcement of the date of such meeting is first made by the Company.
 The written notice to be delivered to the Corporate Secretary must comply with the provisions of our Bylaws.